mfkiwl/RPX-100-SDR/swagger/sdrangel/examples/Readme.md

 Adds a channel to a device set specifying device set index and channel type.

   - Operation ID: `devicesetChannelPost`
-  - URI: `/sdrangel/deviceset/{deviceSetIndex}/channel`
+  - URI: `/rpx-100/deviceset/{deviceSetIndex}/channel`
   - HTTP method: `POST`

 <h2>config.py</h2>

-Configure a SDRangel instance with a sequence of API calls defined as a list in a JSON file.
+Configure a rpx-100 instance with a sequence of API calls defined as a list in a JSON file.
 See `test.json` for an example.

 It uses the following APIs:

   - To select a device in a device set:
     - Operation ID: `devicesetDevicePut`
-    - URI: `/sdrangel/deviceset/{deviceSetIndex}/device`
+    - URI: `/rpx-100/deviceset/{deviceSetIndex}/device`
     - HTTP method: `PUT`
   - To load a preset in a device set:
     - Operation ID: `instancePresetPatch`
-    - URI: `/sdrangel/preset`
+    - URI: `/rpx-100/preset`
     - HTTP method: `PATCH`
   - To create a new device set:
     - OperationID: `instanceDeviceSetPost`
-    - URI: `/sdrangel/deviceset`
+    - URI: `/rpx-100/deviceset`
     - HTTP method: `POST`
   - Activate the DV serial dongle support for digital voice modes
     - OperationID: `instanceDVSerialPatch`
-    - URI: `/sdrangel/dvserial`
+    - URI: `/rpx-100/dvserial`
     - HTTP method: `PATCH`
   - Start a device streaming
     - OperationID: `devicesetDeviceRunPost`
-    - URI: `/sdrangel/deviceset/{deviceSetIndex}/device/run`
+    - URI: `/rpx-100/deviceset/{deviceSetIndex}/device/run`
     - HTTP method: `POST`

 <h2>limesdr_tx.py</h2>